anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 workloads, primarily VNFs (Virtual Network Functions), of interest to the Anuket community.
 The
-Reference Architecture document can be used by operators to deploy Anuket conformant infrastructure; hereafter, “conformant” denotes that the resource can satisfy tests conducted to verify conformance with this reference architecture.
+Reference Architecture document can be used by operators to deploy Anuket conformant infrastructure; hereafter, "conformant" denotes that the resource can satisfy tests conducted to verify conformance with this reference architecture.